And I wanted to, I don't normally have a show for tonight.

 Therefore, the English did not rule India.

-There's no such thing as colonization, QED.
+There's no such thing as colonization.

 And now, let's see, what's it at?

-And it's funny because it was just over the last week or two, I was like, eh, you know, Twitter is uh a bit repetitive, but this is kind of nice to to have this.
+And it's funny because it was just over the last week or two, I was like, eh, you know, Twitter is a bit repetitive, but this is kind of nice to have this.

-It's very interesting discussion.
+It's a very interesting discussion.

-Uh with regards to colonization, the British rule of India, the Raj, and so on.
+But I did want to have the chance to get people to correct me if they're upset about things with regards to colonization, the British rule of India, the Raj, and so on.

 I can see that there's a couple of people who want to talk already.

-I just would like you to let me know if that's the topic, uh, because that's what I'd like to talk about first.
+I just would like you to let me know if that's the topic, because that's what I'd like to talk about first.

-It's fifty-two minutes, you can watch it, I guess, at time and a half.
+You can watch it, I guess, at time and a half.

-And I think it's worth uh it's worth checking out.
+And I think it's worth checking out.

 It's a very good presentation.

-I did re-watch it and repost it, so I won't get into all of those kinds of details.
+So I won't get into all of those kinds of details.

 But if you have things that you want to correct me about colonialism, I'd be happy to hear.

-Yeah, it was a bunch of stuff I posted, but one of them was that it really wasn't until eighteen sixty that rape was formally made illegal in India.
+The other thing that I posted on X today, here's a bunch of stuff I posted, but one of them was that it really wasn't until 1860 that rape was formally made illegal in India.

-And it really wasn't made a criminal offense until 1860, which of course is under British rule.
+And it really wasn't made a criminal offense until 1860, which, of course, is under British rule.

 Because it's always interesting, like a few thousand British troops, an entire subcontinent.